Giving birth is a battle for survival in Afghanistan

 SECURITY DEADLINE

-Faced with an appalling death toll among pregnant women and new mothers, communities in rural areas -- which have some of the highest mortality rates -- have mobilized to help women.
+Faced with an appalling death toll among pregnant women and new mothers, communities in rural areas -- which have some of the highest mortality rates -- have mobilised to help women.

 Herat's Institute of Health Sciences (IHS) has trained 256 midwives in the past seven years through schemes largely supported by charities such as World Vision.
 Many of its students have been deliberately selected from remote villages.